-There are some swaps in you could use here, change the nuts or omit if you have allergies, also swap in for plain flour or all spelt flour.
-I haven't tested the recipe with gluten-free flour, but I see no real reason this wouldn't work.
+There are some swaps you could try here – perhaps using your favourite nuts, or a mixture of plain and spelt flour instead of all spelt.
+I haven't tested this recipe with gluten-free flour, but I see no reason why it wouldn't work well.

-It’s best eaten as close to the day of baking if not fresh out the oven, but also toasted and topped with a big dollop of yogurt or coconut whip, topped with extra pecans and a drizzle of maple.
+This bread is best eaten as close to the day of baking as possible – if not fresh out the oven.
+But it's also amazing toasted and topped with a big dollop of yogurt or coconut whip, extra pecans, and a drizzle of maple syrup.

 4 ripe bananas